 UTMartin's French Club has been active since 1995 French Club providing exciting extra-curricular experiences in French language and Francophone cultures to French students and interested persons.
-The club is co-sponsored by Dr. Robert Peckham and Dr. Lúcia Flórido.
+The club is sponsored by Dr. Lúcia Flórido.

 French Table (UT Martin's French conversation group)

 Open to all interested in speaking French, this is an opportunity for French- language conversation and friendship, led by Modern Foreign Languages faculty every week, with occasional visits from our international francophone students.
 While the hour may vary, it is held at a time when we anticipate most of our students will be able to come.
 We usually meet in a place where good coffee and food are available.
 Participation is an extra credit item in French classes.

 Pi Delta Phi (The National Collegiate French Honor Society)

 Pi Delta Phi was founded in 1906, with a current total membership of over 60,000.
 It is a member of the Association of College Honor Societies.
 It had active chapters on 294 campuses in the United States, established at representative public and private colleges and universities in almost every state, as well as chapters in Paris and Aix-en-Provence.
 UTM's Chapter name is Theta Pi, and it was inaugurated May 9, 1967 under the department chairmanship of Muriel Tomlinson.
 Our chapter has initiated many qualified students since then.
 Membership applications are submitted to Dr. Lúcia Flórido email@example.com.
 Membership constitutes a respectable academic credential.